OrchardCMS/OrchardCore/src/docs/guides/query-content-items-based-on-taxonomy/README.md

 ## Using this Query in Code

-A full implementation (covering the UI as well as the API) can be found at ZZZ.

-However, as a simple implementation, you could do something like this in a View:
+This article is not intended to provide a complete implementation.
+However, as a simple example, you could do something like this in a View:

 ```
   var parameters = new Dictionary<string, object>();